IGVF-DACC/igvf-catalog/catalog_llm_query/deploy/dev-deploy.md

 ## Install Dependencies

-Download the repo in folder called flask then install dependecies.
+Download the repo in a folder called "flask" and install all dependencies:

 ```bash
 sudo apt update && sudo apt upgrade -y